moj-analytical-services/rpackage_training/README.md

 the year was also included in the date column headings".

 * Ensure you are on the `dev` branch
+* install {renv} and run `renv::install()`.
+This function has special behavior in the presence of a DESCRIPTION file - it will install the packages listed there.
+* Run `devtools::check()`.
+This is to see if any changes in your packages dependencies have broken anything (the effectiveness of this will depend on the quality of your code and testing).
+Address any dependency related issues before making further changes.
 * Add the following as a second argument to the `dplyr::mutate()` in `wrangle_data()`:
   ```
   month_fct = forcats::fct_relabel(.data$month_fct, ~ paste(.x, pub_year))